paulwexler/opinions/on_coding/README.md

 ```
 then aside from obscuring the code,
 the further downstream from the receipt of the response that this sort of error occurs,
-the more cryptic the error will appear, and the more time it will take
+the more cryptic the error will appear,
+and the more time it will take to understand what happened.
-to understand the root of the problem.

 What is needed is the ability for the application to declare what is expected
 and then to check the validity of the response as soon as it arrives.
-If the response is valid, the application can navigate it with impunity.
-If not, the error message should be sufficient for a developer
-to understand the root cause of the error.
-It should show:
-* what is wrong with the response
-* response status code and response reason
-* what was sent
-* what was expected
-* what was received

-Often the response object depends upon the status code
+Since the format of the returned data can often depend upon the status code,
+and the number of reasonable status codes will be small,
-so the response template is a dict, indexed by status code
+the application's response template will be a dict,
+indexed by status code,
-whose values the response object must match.
+whose values are types or objects that the response object must match.

-For example,
+Suppose for example,
-if the status code is 200,
+when the status code is 200,
-and the response object is expected to be a dict with a "customers" key
+the response object is expected to be a dict with a "customers" key
 whose value is a list of dicts with keys "name" and "number",
 whose values are of types "str" and "int" respectively,
-or if the status code is 403 and we don't care what the response object is,
+and when the status code is 403 we don't care what the response object is,
-or if the status code is 404 and the response is expected to be a list of strings,
+and when the status code is 404 the response is expected to be a list of strings,
 then the response template would be:
 ```python
     response_template = {